 The trail starts in a forest of stunted sub-alpine fir, Englemann spruce and mountain hemlock with periodic views of the Columbia River, thousands of feet below.
 Cross unbelievable wildflower filled meadows before entering a world of rocks and boulders about 30 minutes out from the lake.
 Allow 5 – 6 hours to do the 12 km return hike.

 The Rim Trail, Cathedral Provincial Park

-I’ve got this hike planned for early September.
-The Rim Trail, is considered to be a moderately challenging 15 km circular route in stunning but off the beaten path Cathedral Provincial Park near Keremeos.
+The Rim Trail is considered to be a moderately challenging 15 km circular route in stunning but off the beaten path Cathedral Provincial Park near Keremeos in southern British Columbia.
 Gemma at Offtrack Travel calls it one of the best hikes she has done in all of BC.